-C. Music in Worship
+4. Music in Worship

 Worship music has been a matter of controversy for many years in the church.
-At times this controversy has surrounded the words that are to be sung (exclusive psalmody), while at other times the music itself has been disputed (e.g., rock music).
+At times this controversy has surrounded the words that are to be sung (exclusive psalmody), while at other times the music itself has been disputed (e.g., various contemporary forms of music).
 In a sense these issues are distinct, yet in another way they are closely related.

-i.
-The Words
+A. The Words